 Blue sapphires are found in Sri Lanka which are known as Ceylon sapphires, Madagascar, Burma, Kashmir, Tanzania, Thailand, Cambodia, Nigeria, China, Vietnam and Australia.

-Deliqa Gems carries a collection of the most coveted colours and fine gem quality blue sapphires particularly from Sri Lanka, Madagascar and Tanzania.
+Deliqa Gems carries a collection of the most coveted blue sapphire colours and fine gem quality blue sapphires particularly from Sri Lanka, Madagascar and Tanzania.

 HOW ARE BLUE SAPPHIRES GRADED?
 HOW TO DETERMINE BLUE SAPPHIRE VALUE?

 Blue sapphires are not graded the same way as diamonds are graded although similar terms are used for ease of translation of information.

 Natural blue sapphires are graded firstly on their colour, then carat weight, clarity and cut.